rojoaldrette/rojoaldrette.github.io/research/papers/aiyagari.md

 ---
-layout: research
+layout: paper

-title: "Aiyagari (1994)"
+title: "Uninsured Idiosyncratic Risk and Aggregate Saving"

+authors:
+  - Rao Aiyagari

+year: 1994

+journal: "Quarterly Journal of Economics"

+subtitle: "Precautionary saving and heterogeneous agents"

+rating: 9

+difficulty: 5

+read_date: "August 2026"

+tags:
+  - Macroeconomics
+  - Heterogeneous Agents
+  - Precautionary Saving
+  - Incomplete Markets
+  - Asset Accumulation

 ---

-# Aiyagari (1994)

-## Uninsured Idiosyncratic Risk and Aggregate Saving

-**Author:** Rao Aiyagari
-**Year:** 1994
-**Journal:** Quarterly Journal of Economics

-**Topics:**
-Heterogeneous agents · Precautionary saving · Incomplete markets

-**My rating:** 9/10

----

 ## The paper in one paragraph

-Write your short explanation here.
+Write your summary here.

 ---

 ## The question

-What is the paper actually trying to explain?
+What is Aiyagari actually trying to explain?

 ---

 ## The model

-Explain the model in your own notation.
+Explain the model here.

-You can use LaTeX:
+For example:

 $$
 V(a,e)
+=
+\max_c
+\left\{
+u(c)
++
+\beta E[V(a',e')]
+\right\}.
 $$

 ---

 ## The mechanism

-Explain the mechanism without relying on the paper's prose.
+Explain the economic mechanism in your own words.

 ---